opentok/opentok-unity-sample-windows/UnityProject/OpenTok/README.md

 This class operates the OpenTok Windows SDK.
 This will connect to the session, listen for the _Connected_, or _StreamReceived_ events and creating _Publisher_ and _Subscriber_ objects.

 The class takes two parameters in its constructor method, they are the GameObjects where the video will be rendered into.
-Note that this two GameObjects needs to have a OpenTokRenderer attached.
+Note that these two GameObjects need to have a OpenTokRenderer attached.

 Whenever the session is connected or a new stream is received, it will create a _Publisher_ and a _Subscriber_ object, and will configure them to use a `VideoRender` instance.